-On January 3, 2018, the Company effected the sale of TLLC to a group which included its former owners including two of our former executive officers and directors.
-The Company received: (i) \$100,000 in cash and (ii) a secured promissory note in the principal amount of \$120,000 bearing 6% annual interest that matures in September 2018.
-Additionally, the buyers of TLLC assumed certain of the Company's liabilities totaling approximately \$558,054.
-The Company's business model in the virtual reality business was not successful and the Company was unable to continue to finance its business due to a loss of confidence in the virtual reality business by the Company's investors and threats of resignation from the Company's officers, directors and lead technologist and TLLC employees.
-While shareholder approval was required by Nevada law, the purchasers refused to fund TLLC unless we closed immediately.
-Certain investors that had financed the Company had agreed to provide further funding if we sold TLLC and received a release from key liabilities including past due promissory notes.
-Rather than cease operations and have no working capital, we adhered to the TLLC purchasers' demands and closed the sale.
-Pending finalization of the sale of TLLC over the year-end holidays, investors lent us approximately \$669,000 on December 21, 2017 and cancelled past due notes held by the investors on January 3, 2018 as explained in the following paragraph.
-Because we needed to eliminate state law liabilities, we opted to get irrevocable proxies which would permit us to seek shareholder ratification.
-We have filed a preliminary proxy statement which has not yet been finalized.
-We expect to file an amendment by mid-May 2018.
+On January 3, 2018, the Company effected the sale of TLLC to a person (the "TLLC Lender") who had lent the Company or TLLC funds in 2017 without any documentation in order to keep employees from quitting.
+The Company understood he was acting on behalf of a group ("TLLC Purchasers") which included its former owners as well as two of our former executive officers and directors.
+The Company received: (i) \$100,000 in cash and (ii) a secured promissory note in the principal amount of \$120,000 bearing 6% annual interest that matured in September 2018 and remains unpaid.
+Additionally, the TLLC Purchasers assumed certain of the Company's liabilities totaling approximately \$558,054.
+The Company's business model in the virtual reality business was not successful and the Company was unable to continue to finance its business due to a loss of confidence in the virtual reality business by the Company's investors ("Prior Investors") who held past due convertible notes, and threats of resignation from the remaining TLLC employees.
+The Prior Investors refused to further finance the Company unless TLLC was shut down or preferably sold; the TLLC Lender whose loans were treated as demand loans refused to fund TLLC if it remained owned by the Company.
+While shareholder approval was required by Nevada law, the TLLC Purchasers refused to fund TLLC unless we closed immediately.
+The Prior Investors that had financed the Company had agreed to provide further funding if we sold TLLC and received a release from key liabilities including past due promissory notes.
+Rather than cease operations and have no working capital, we adhered to the TLLC Purchaser's demands and closed the sale.
+Pending finalization of the sale of TLLC over the year-end holidays, our Prior Investors lent us approximately \$669,000 on December 21, 2017 and cancelled certain past due notes they held on January 3, 2018 as explained in the following paragraph.
+Because we wanted to eliminate state law liabilities, we opted to get irrevocable proxies which would permit us t

-Effective January 3, 2018, the Company entered into an exchange agreement with certain of the Company's investors pursuant to which the Company issued 303,714 shares of the Company's new Convertible Series E Preferred Stock in exchange for the cancellation of the Company's Series A, Series A-1, Series C, the March 2017 Notes, the August 2017 Notes, and certain of the Company's outstanding Warrants.
+Effective January 3, 2018, the Company entered into an exchange agreement with certain of the Company's Prior Investors pursuant to which the Company issued 303,714 shares of the Company's new Convertible Series E Preferred Stock in exchange for the cancellation of the Company's Series A, Series A-1, Series C, the March 2017 Notes, the August 2017 Notes, and certain of the Company's outstanding Warrants.
 This exchange had the effect of simplifying our capital structure and eliminating past due secured debt while substantially increasing future potential dilution.

-On March 6, 2018, we borrowed \$1 million from these same investors and issued them \$1,052,632 of the 2018 Notes which are due on April 15, 2019.
+On March 6, 2018, we borrowed \$1 million from these same investors and issued them \$1,052,632 of senior secured convertible notes (the "2018 Notes") which are due on April 15, 2019.
 The 2018 Notes pay 8% per annum interest and are convertible at \$0.03 per share.
 On the maturity date, we must pay 120% of the principal of the 2018 Notes.
 The 2018 Notes are secured by a first lien on the Company's assets.
-On March 6, 2018, the investors extended their October 2017 Notes and December 2017 Notes to April 15, 2019.

-On January 3, 2018, we announced our entry into the cryptocurrency business.
-The Company's current business is focused on the mining of bitcoin from a location in Brooklyn, NY.
-The Company is expanding that business and looking at other locations.
+On January 3, 2018, we announced our entry into the cryptocurrency and blockchain business.
+The Company's current business is focused on the mining of bitcoin, ethereum and litecoin.
+The Company has expanded that business and has moved its mining operations to Allentown, PA from its prior location in Brooklyn, NY.